 ios is an integer variable or an integer array element.
 Its value is positive if an error is detected; negative if an end of file is encountered; and zero if no error condition is detected.
 VSAM return and reason codes are placed in ios.

-is an I/O list and can contain variable names, array element names, character substring names, array names, and implied DO lists.
+is an I/O list and can contain variable names, array element names, character substring names, array names, implied DO lists, and expressions.
+See "Implied DO in an Input/Output Statement" on page 74.